 I recommend reducing the Swerve and adding in stevia concentrate.
 The sweetener blend makes the cooling effect of erythritol unnoticeable.

-Depending on how sweet you want these low carb peanut butter cookies, you can add anywhere from 1/2 to 3/4 cup sugar equivalent.
-The amount of sweetener I used in the recipe is closer to 1/2 cup of sugar.
+Depending on how sweet you want these low carb peanut butter cookies, you can add anywhere from ½ to ¾ cup sugar equivalent.
+The amount of sweetener I used in the recipe is closer to ½ cup of sugar.

 Although I thought the coconut flour amount was just right, you may want to adjust it slightly to get the texture you prefer.
 I like the cookie crisp on the outside and a bit softer in the middle.

 Coconut flour does vary by brand.
 So, you may need more or less of it.
-It’s best to tweak the sweetener and coconut flour until you get something that works best for your ingredients.

 To modify this recipe into a flourless cookie, you'd need to omit the coconut flour, butter, and egg.
 And, the sweetener would likely need to be reduced to accommodate.